jonathanwarkentin/weather-app/README.md

 # weather-app

-An app that displays the current weather in Chicago.
+An app that displays the current weather in a given city.
 Mainly for experimenting with calling an external API, while continuing to practice formatting.
 I will add features as I continue to learn JS and other technologies.